-I am using my favorite Miracle Growing Potting Soil in each of these planters.
+I am using my favorite Miracle Grow Potting Soil in each of these planters.

-I filled it up and packed the soil around the inside sides but left an area in the center for the plant.
+I filled up the planter and packed the soil around the inside sides.
+In the center area I leave a hole for the plant.
 You can see in the photo below.

-Then I will break up the roots and add the plant.
+It is good to break up the roots around the plant.
 Carefully, you need to add the potting soil around the plant.
 Succulents are a little fragile and you can easily break the stems/leaves.
 Be sure to handle the succulents with care to keep your plant in tack.

-Whenever I am transplanting my plants, it is good to add some plant food to the water.
+When repotting plants, it is important to add plant food into the water.
 It will help give the plant extra nutrients and help it thrive.

 I love how they turned out!

 Some of my personal favorite Succulents Plants for Indoors:

 - Jade Plant – One of my favorites

 - Hens and Chicks – Another great one that you can start new plants from.